IUDataStructuresCourse/course-web-page-fall-2022/lectures/Nov-9.md

   or equal any other edge that crosses the cut.
 - A cut *respects* a set A of edges if no edge in A crosses the cut.

+The following theorem tells us that to find a safe edge, it suffices to find a light edge.

 **Theorem 23.1**
 Let A be a subset of some MST of G=(V,E).
 Let (S,V-S) be a cut of G that respects A. Let (u,v) be a light edge wrt. the cut.
 Then